ranoxe/HomeExchange_Churn-Analysis/README.md

 ---

 # 👥 Team Members
-This project was completed as part of the **Le Wagon Data Science Bootcamp** by:
+This project was completed as part of the **Le Wagon Data analysis Bootcamp** by:

 - **YASSINE EZZAARATE**
 - **YASMINE EL KHALTI**